 Dr. Henry Horace Williams, the Chair of Mental and Moral Science, offered a two-term psychology course in 1906 as a upper-level elective.
 In 1911, Dr. Harry Chase, our first Professor of Psychology, took over the course and added experimental and scientific methodology to the syllabi of the course.
 Dr. Chase was appointed University President in 1919 and Dr. Dashiell took over the course and continued to develop the curriculum and expand enrollment.

 The expansion of the program necessitated a move to the New West Building in 1930.
 Further evolution included the formation of the Clinical Psychology program in the 1940s.
 The Psychometric Laboratory, affiliated with the Quantitative Psychology program, was created by Dr. L.L.
-Thurstone in 1952 and expanded and directed by Dr. Lyle Jones.
+Thurstone in 1952 and expanded under the directorship of Dr. Lyle Jones.
 A concentration in Developmental Psychology was added in the 1960s, and in 1967, due to continued growth, the Department moved to our current home, Davie Hall.

 In 1989, an additional concentration in Cognitive Psychology was formed.
-The expansion and additions to the graduate program strengthened the graduate program’s tradition of facilitating interdisciplinary study and emphasized research and applied work in psychology.
+The expansion and additions to the graduate program strengthened our tradition of facilitating interdisciplinary study and emphasized research and applied work in psychology.

-Currently, the Department offers a B.A. and B.S. degree for undergraduates, a Cognitive Science minor, a Neuroscience Minor, and the M.A. and Ph.D. at the graduate-level.
-Admission to the graduate program is limited to individuals seeking a Ph.D., but in some areas, students are also required to complete a M.A. thesis.
+The Department offers three degrees for undergraduates – a B.A. in Psychology, a B.S. in Neuroscience, and a B.S. in Psychology, a Cognitive Science minor, a Neuroscience Minor, and the Ph.D. at the graduate-level.
 Our Graduate Programs include Behavioral and Integrative Neuroscience, Clinical Psychology, Cognitive Psychology, Developmental Psychology, Quantitative Psychology, and Social Psychology.